catalyst-cooperative/pudl/docs/dev/testing.rst

 -------------------------------------------------------------------------------
 Data Validation
 -------------------------------------------------------------------------------
-Once the PUDL ETL pipeline has processed all of the available data, we have a collection of tests that can be run to verify a collection of expectations about what the outputs should look like.
+Given the processed outputs of the PUDL ETL pipeline, we have a collection of tests that can be run to verify that the outputs look correct.
 We run all available data validations before each data release is archived on Zenodo.
 It is useful to run the data validation tests prior to making a pull request that makes changes to the ETL process or output functions, to ensure that the outputs have not been unintentually affected.

 These data validation tests are organized into datasource specific modules under ``test/validate``.
 Running the full data validation can take as much as